Cassandra Lee Morris: Video game voice-overs

 In 2011, she voiced the title character Totooria "Totori" Helmold, an alchemist, in the role-playing video game Atelier Totori: The Adventurer of Arland.
 Gadget Review, in reviewing the game, said that normally they would ignore the English dub adaptation for a Japanese game, but liked the English voice actors, calling them full of emotion and "always delivering their lines the way you think they should".
 The reviewer from The Otaku's Study found the English voice-acting for the female characters to be strong, and that she "portrayed the innocent character role effectively."
 Travis Bruno of Capsule Computers in Australia said that the dub "continues to impress".

 In the fantasy role-playing video game Bravely Default she plays main party character Edea Lee, who she describes as a "tiny, spunky, badass warrior." and likened her to herself if she were placed in a medieval setting.
 She reprised her character in Bravely Second.
 Jason Hidalgo of Reno Gazette-Journal found the English dub to be hit or miss, but "thoroughly enjoyed Edea’s hilarious 'Mrgrgr' commentary."

 In Xenoblade Chronicles X, she voices Lin Lee Koo, one of the main characters in the story.
 She auditioned and won the role despite the only direction she was originally given was that the video game involved "space travel".
 Morris sought to preserve Lin's characteristics as strong female figure in her portrayal, describing her as "super smart and very self-reliant...
 She can cook dinner and also kick your ass."
 Morris's take on the character did however include using a deeper, older-sounding voice for Lin, partially to accommodate for the age change, and partially because it was believed that Western audiences would find the high-pitched Japanese version "grating".
-She voiced between 1,600 and 1,800 lines of dialogue for Lin – above average for a video game.
+She voiced between 1,600 and 1,800 lines of dialogue for Lin—above average for a video game.
 In response to a controversy over Lin's bikini costumes being more covered up in the North American and European versions, Morris said that it bothered her that Lin was only 13 years old, but sees the censorship more as localization and that it would make the game open up to a wider audience.

 In Persona 5, she voices Morgana, a shapeshifter character that appears as a cat during the day and guides the main character and his team through the world of shadows.
 Morgana was described as the mascot character of the game, which meant some "heavy pressure" for Morris as a main character in the series.

 In League of Legends, she voices two champions, Nami the Tidecaller and Yuumi the Magical Cat.

+In Omega Strikers, she voices Ai.Mi, a virtual assistant with pink hair and cat ears that "glitched" out of her app and into the real world via a power outage of the central server.